This store requires javascript to be enabled for some features to work correctly.

 • TM007

 • Solanum lycopersicum.
 Collected from the Punta Banda Peninsula in Baja California.
 Indeterminate plants produce hundreds of red meaty, thick skinned fruits despite heat, water stress and poor soil.
 Great paste tomato.
 Performed impressively in our 2012 trials in Tucson, producing throughout the summer despite full exposure and harsh conditions.
-It was also incredibly productive in 2018 at Mission Garden.
-Renowned for its early maturity.
+It was also incredibly productive in 2018 at Mission Garden and again in 2025 at our Conservation Center.
 A staff favorite!
 From our seed bank collection.

 • Approx. 40 seeds (0.1 g).